alienpioneer/GY219_currentSensor/README.md

 So, if using the Arduino Wire library the address must be 0x40, since 0x40 << 1 = 0x80.

 # Current Calculation
 The current is calculated the based on the calibration value into the calibration register.
+This register must have a calibration value for the current measurement to be calculted correctly.Current = calibration_value * current_LSB.